 --Kevin O'Keefe, CEO & Publisher of LexBlog, Inc.

---Sharon D. Nelson, president of Sensei Enterprises, Inc. and co-author of Locked Down: Information Security for Lawyers
+--Sharon D. Nelson, Esq. and John W. Simek, president of Sensei Enterprises, Inc. and co-authors of Locked Down: Information Security for Lawyers

 One of the byproducts of the new world of social media is the burst of new how-to books.
 Naturally, some are far better than others, and so we are blessed when a pair of superior and experienced practitioners like Dennis Kennedy and Allison Shields share their experience in using LinkedIn® in One Hour for Lawyers.
 Yes,after an hour with this clear and succinct book,you will indeed become highly proficient in the art of using LinkedIn® proficiently and profitably.